- About Us

 Peter Carry was born in metropolitan New York City and was raised in the small upstate city of Norwich.
 He attended Princeton University, where he received a degree with high honors in history.
 While in college he began working at Time Inc., on the editorial staff of Sports Illustrated, where he would be employed for about the next 40 years, except for three years spent as an officer in the U.S. Navy, during which he spent 21 months in the Vietnam War combat zone.
 At Sports Illustrated he held positions ranging from Reporter to Executive Editor, his post for the final 15 years of his career.
 He also was executive editor of Discover, a science monthly published by Time Inc. Each magazine won the National Magazine Award for General Excellence during his tenure.
 In retirement he has done pro bono editorial work for small charities and foundations and historical research.
 His interests include reading, cooking, playing tennis, watching sports, learning French language and culture, and participating in charitable activities.
 He is married to the writer Virginia Carry and is the father of two children and two grandchildren.
 He lives in Harlem.

-Brandilyn Y. Dumas is an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+Brandilyn Y. Dumas is an associate at Greenberg Traurig LLP.
+She was formerly an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
 Her practice focuses on commercial real estate transactions, including the purchase, sale, financing, development and leasing of real estate assets.
 She received her J.D. from New York University School of Law in 2008, where she was a Notes Editor for the New York University Journal of Law & Business.
 Prior to law school, Brandilyn worked for Teach for America and taught Social Studies at a middle school in Harlem, New York.
 During this time, she also earned a Masters in Teaching at Fordham University.
 She received her B.A., cum laude, in Public Policy Studies from Duke University in 2003.

 Ex officio, Principal, Co-Founder